LeleCheung/LeleCheung.github.io/blogs.md

 ---
 layout: page
-permalink: /blogs/cs184_milestone/index.html
+permalink: /blogs/index.html
-title: Milestone for cs184_final_project
+title: To Be Continued
 ---

 > To Be Continued